 Nate: And I help people who can't.
 And God help you if anything should happen to that boy because if he spends even one second longer in that hospital than he needs to, I will make it my mission in life to end you.
 I will ruin you.
 I will ruin your name, I will ruin your company.
 I will bring down everything you have ever touched.
 And when I am done, I will hunt you down, and I will kill you myself.

-Nate: No. God killed you.
-I just...made sure it took.
+Nate: Oh, I didn't kill you.
+God killed you.
+I just made sure it took. [hangs up]

 Nate: You were so focused, you forgot about the little details. (trigger is pulled, nothing happens) Like counting bullets.
 This one here, my father's gun?
 It has five bullets.
 I'm quite sure of that.

 - Then, later, the two villains have both been trying to convince Nate that he should kill the other one.

 Nate: So the problem I'm having with all of this is if only one of you dies, the other goes free.
 I have five bullets.
 Who would like to go first?